Connecticut Landlord and Tenant Rights/Eviction Procedures

-In Connecticut landlords and tenants’ rights and responsibilities are governed by section 47a of the Connecticut General Statutes.
+In Connecticut, landlord and tenant rights and responsibilities are governed by section 47a of the Connecticut General Statutes.
 This section of the statutes lists the responsibilities of both parties, providing remedies for landlords when their tenants breach their duties.
 A landlord cannot change the locks or remove a tenant without following the proper steps.
 If your tenant has failed to timely pay rent, the lease has lapsed or the tenant has breached their statutory duties, The Lebedevitch Law Firm is here to help with all aspects of the eviction process.

 The Eviction Process